Angel number 666: A sign to rethink your priorities in love, career and health

 It might come as a surprise but the number six has a negative connotation in the Bible.
 For the uninitiated, the number is associated with the devil.
 The Book of Revelations in the New Testament mentions “six hundred threescores and six” as the number of the beast.
 Hence, it is considered unlucky according to Jewish numerology.

-However, that does not mean you should be worried if you spot this angel number, as the Western spiritual sentiment has a different interpretation.
+However, that does not mean you should be worried if you spot the angel number 666, as the Western spiritual sentiment has a different meaning.
 Seeing this number repeatedly is a call to realign your goals, cut the clutter between you and your ambition and reach for your objective fearlessly.

 Astrologically, it is associated with the sixth zodiac sign, Virgo.
 This earth sign is denoted by the virgin or the maiden and is known to be practical, detail-oriented and ambitious.
 As a result, they are known as the perfectionists of the zodiac.
 Angel number 666 could be a sign for you to embody these qualities in your life.